| Browsing

 own reasons, may they be legal or otherwise, justified

-The HTTP Protocol wasn't designed with anonymity
+or evil. -HTTP Protocol & Anonymity The HTTP Protocol wasn't designed with anonymity

 in mind.
 The idea was to share information in